Blue Diamond Affair

-The Blue Diamond Affair is a series of unresolved crimes and embittered diplomatic relations triggered by the 1989 theft of gems belonging to the House of Saud by a Thai employee.
-The affair has soured relations between Saudi Arabia and Thailand for over 30 years.
+The Blue Diamond Affair was an international incident between Saudi Arabia and Thailand triggered by the 1989 theft of gems belonging to the House of Saud by a Thai employee.
+The affair has soured relations between the two nations for over 30 years.

 Theft

-In 1989, Kriangkrai Techamong, a Thai worker, stole 91 kg (200 pounds) of jewelry and other valuable gems from the palace of Prince Faisal bin Fahd, where he was employed as a servant.
+In 1989, Kriangkrai Techamong, a Thai worker, stole 91 kg (200 pounds) of jewellery and other valuable gems from the palace of Prince Faisal bin Fahd, where he was employed as a servant.
 Kriangkrai had access to the prince's bedroom and hid the stolen jewelry in a vacuum cleaner bag at the palace.
 It included a valuable 50 carat blue diamond and other gems, which Kriangkrai then shipped to his home in Lampang Province, Thailand.
 The jewels proved difficult to dispose of.
 He began selling items for a pittance.
-A Bangkok jeweler, Santhi Sithanakan, learned of the sales and bought most of the gems from Kriangkrai at a fraction of their value.
+A Bangkok jeweller, Santhi Sithanakan, learned of the sales and bought most of the gems from Kriangkrai at a fraction of their value.

 Recovery

-A Royal Thai Police investigation headed by Lieutenant-General Chalor Kerdthes led to Kriangkrai's arrest, Santhi's interrogation and the recovery of most of the stolen jewelry.
+A Royal Thai Police investigation headed by Lieutenant-General Chalor Kerdthes led to Kriangkrai's arrest, Santhi's interrogation and the recovery of most of the stolen jewellery.
 Kriangkai was sentenced to seven years in prison, but he was released after three years as he cooperated with the police and had confessed.

-Chalor's team flew to Saudi Arabia to return the stolen items.
+Chalor Kerdthes's team flew to Saudi Arabia to return the stolen items.
 However, the Saudi authorities discovered that the blue diamond was missing and that about half of the gems returned were fake.

-In Bangkok, rumours spread in the local press that charity gala photos captured a number of government wives wearing diamond necklaces resembling those stolen from the Saudi palace.
-This fueled Saudi suspicions that Thai police and VIPs had taken the jewels for themselves.
+In Bangkok, rumours spread in the local press that charity gala photos captured a number of government officials' wives wearing diamond necklaces resembling those stolen from the Saudi palace.
+This fuelled Saudi Arabian suspicions that Thai police and VIPs had taken the jewels for themselves.